 Thank you for your interest in enrolling in Whitfield County Schools!
 For customized service, please visit our Student Enrollment Center at 201 East Tyler Street in Dalton.
-Enrollment is not handled at our schools.
-Families who wish to enroll their children in Whitfield County Schools may enjoy customized assistance at the Student Services Center at 201 East Tyler Street in Dalton.
+Staff in our schools do not manage enrollment and will refer you to the Enrollment Center, which you can reach by telephone at (706) 876-3955.

 Enrolling in Whitfield County Schools

 To reduce your wait time, you may wish to print the enrollment forms available below, complete them at home, and bring them with you to the Enrollment Center.
 Please read the forms completely as you fill them out.
 You must have all of the necessary information listed on the "Documentation you need to register" form below.